thebruce13/bbrotherton-hugo/content/blog/border-image.md

 Two quick things Border-image isn’t affected by by border-radius.
 [Stephen Shaw](https://codepen.io/shshaw/pen/MqMZGR) has a good work around.
 Also, you can’t have two slashes in the shorthand with nothing in-between them.
 For example: `border-image: url(…) 30 fill / / tile` will be invalid.
 According to the [W3C Spec for border-image](https://www.w3.org/TR/css-backgrounds-3/#border-image) it runs like this `<'border-image-source'> || <'border-image-slice'> [ / <'border-image-width'> | / <'border-image-width'>? / <'border-image-outset'> ]? || <'border-image-repeat'>` so if you omit a slash it will be filled with another value.
 I would recommend reading the [whole spec for border-image](https://www.w3.org/TR/css-backgrounds-3/#border-images) - it has a really cool example of a complicated border you could design.

+Something that you will need to keep in mind while developing your border-images is how you want the [background](https://www.brucebrotherton.com/blog/box-model-borders#background-clip) to be treated.
+You can use `background-clip: padding-box` to push the image inside of your border so there won't be any conflict with it and your image.

 ## Go forth and build a better box